cschwem2er/mini-praw/readme.md

 - 🛑 Built-in **rate limiting** to avoid hammering Reddit
 - 🧩 Optionally include the **full raw JSON** for any call

-`mini-praw` is ideal for learning, exploration, academic scraping, content analysis, and small personal tools — all without needing Reddit OAuth credentials.
+`mini-praw` is made for learning, exploration, academic scraping, content analysis, and small personal tools.

 ---